novuhq/novu/docs/docs/overview/quickstart/get-started-with-vanilla-js.md

 > Make sure you're executing this code with the correct credentials.

-This is the trigger snippet you can use to trigger notifications!

 ## Next Steps

 Great job!
 If you've reached this point, you should now have successfully set up the notification center, created a subscriber, notification workflow, configured a channel provider and triggered a notification in your React application.